oklopfer/bib-counter/README.md

 # Biblical Word Count Analyzer

-Ever looked at a sentence and said, "wow, none of those words are in the Bible"?
+Has a sentence ever made you think: *wow, none of these words are in the Bible*?

 Well now you can check exactly how many of them are.

 Link: https://bib-counter.vercel.app